rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 our controllers have been correctly setup and we are now ready to start implementing methods in our controllers.
 You can stop the php development server for now.

-Now, we need to install the two composer packages (ie.
+Now, we need to install the two composer packages (i.e.
 [Leanorm](https://packagist.org/packages/rotexsoft/leanorm) and
 [Slim Flash](https://packagist.org/packages/slim/flash)) we are going to use for creating our model classes and manage flash messaging in our app.
 Run the